projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

 control system".
 In simpler terms, this awesome piece of technology allows us to have a history of the changes made our code.
-This is useful because if we introduce changes that made our app buggy, we can easily revert back to an earlier _snapshot_ and study how and why these changes caused said bugs.
+This is useful because if we introduce changes that made our app buggy, we can easily revert back to an earlier _snapshot_ and study how and why these changes caused those bugs.

 On the other hand, [GitHub][] is a service that offers hosting for anyone's code that is monitored by Git.
 It also has a bunch of collaboration tools for